Improving demand forecasting accuracy

 • Improve customer satisfaction

-Customers have zero tolerance for out of stock scenarios.
+Customers have zero tolerance for out-of-stock scenarios.
 Ensuring stock availability keeps positive reviews flowing.

 • Optimise inventory levels